Russian Old believers, Kazaks, Buryats - in Siberia you'll see the mix of many cultures

 The Russians' settling in Siberia was definitely influenced by the construction of the Moscow highway (1760) and the Trans-Siberian Railway (finished in 1898).
 Thus, new villages quickly sprang up along the roads.

-The first Russians discovered in Siberia the lands originally inhabited by a great number of families and tribes that had not formed a nation yet.
+First Russians discovered in Siberia the lands originally inhabited by a great number of families and tribes that had not formed a nation yet.
 The tribes had totem names of a bird or an animal.
 They differed from each other in their economic activity: some of them were engaged in hunting, others in fishing, the third did both.
 There were such societies already, mostly in southern regions where they had both stock-breeding and crop-growing.

 Coming onto the huge expanse of North Asia in the XVII-th century the Russian people entered a long ago inhabited land.
 One of the characteristic traits of this people was disclosed in full here, "a Russian man can easily adapt himself to any environment and to any surroundings.
 He is able to withstand any climate and to get along well with any people."
 (P. N. Buzinsky - "Settling of Siberia, life and manners of inhabitants").
 Having found themselves in Siberia, the migrants